bhabs2021/Credit_Card_Customer_Segmentation/README.md

 ### Feature Engineering:
 Removed highly correlated features to improve clustering.

-### Standardization:
+### Standardisation:
-Applied StandardScaler to normalize dataset for PCA.
+Applied StandardScaler to normalise the dataset for PCA.

 ### Dimensionality Reduction:
 Retained six principal components.

 ## Clustering Approach
 Determined the optimal number of clusters using the Elbow method.
-Applied different clustering techniques and compared their results using Silhouette Score.
+Different clustering techniques were applied, and their results were compared using the Silhouette Score.
-Visualized clustering results using scatter plots and heatmaps.
+Visualised clustering results using scatter plots and heatmaps.

 ## Results
 Best Performing Algorithm: K-Means clustering achieved a Silhouette Score of 0.32.
-DBSCAN struggled due to lack of distinct clusters.
+DBSCAN struggled due to a lack of distinct clusters.
 GMM had a low silhouette score (0.08), indicating weak separation.
 HCA showed overlapping clusters but was useful for hierarchical patterns.